-There are as many Locrio de Salami recipes (Rice and Dominican-Style Salami) as three are Dominican homes, each including as many ingredients as its budget allows.
+There are as many Locrio de Salami recipes (Rice and Dominican-Style Salami) as there are Dominican homes, each including as many ingredients as its budget allows.

-It also ranks high in the list of most-searched-for-recipes in our blog.
+This simple salami recipe also ranks high on the list of most-searched-for recipes in our blog.

-I have also included a choice for Locrio de Salchichas (canned Vienna sausage), another inexpensive meal choice in the Dominican Republic.
+I have also included a choice for Locrio de Salchichas (rice with Vienna sausage), locrio de chuleta ahumada, and locrio de longaniza.
+These are other versions of this inexpensive meal choice in the Dominican Republic.

 - 2 tablespoons of vegetable oil (peanut, soy or corn)